rodi-314/cs3244_project/README.md

 ### General Approach

-1. Data Acquisition and Initial Inspection – Import the dataset and review its structure, including the features and instances.
+1. **Data Acquisition and Initial Inspection** – Import the dataset and review its structure, including the features and instances.
 The definition of ‘good’/’bad’ clients is not given, so there is a need for further analysis to self-define the labels; techniques such as vintage analysis could be used to construct the label.
-2. Data Cleaning – Handling missing values, addressing outliers, fixing data types, removing duplicates
+2. **Data Cleaning** – Handling missing values, addressing outliers, fixing data types, removing duplicates
-3. Exploratory Data Analysis (EDA) – Visualise data distributions and examine relationships between variables using statistical plots and summary metrics, checking for imbalances in data
+3. **Exploratory Data Analysis (EDA)** – Visualise data distributions and examine relationships between variables using statistical plots and summary metrics, checking for imbalances in data
-4. Feature Engineering – Create, select, or transform variables to better capture the underlying factors that influence credit card approval decisions, possibly use L1 Lasso regularisation for feature selection
+4. **Feature Engineering** – Create, select, or transform variables to better capture the underlying factors that influence credit card approval decisions, possibly use L1 Lasso regularisation for feature selection
-5. Data Splitting – Divide the dataset into training and testing sets (and a validation set if necessary) to ensure robust model evaluation (e.g., randomly splitting the data into 30% test and 70% train)
+5. **Data Splitting** – Divide the dataset into training and testing sets (and a validation set if necessary) to ensure robust model evaluation (e.g., randomly splitting the data into 30% test and 70% train)
-6. Baseline Modelling: – Implement logistic regression as an initial, interpretable model to establish a baseline for performance
+6. **Baseline Modelling** – Implement Logistic Regression as an initial, interpretable model to establish a baseline for performance
-7. Advanced Modelling Techniques – We will explore the machine learning models to enhance predictive accuracy: Linear Regression, Polynomial/Ridge Regression, Random Forest, SVM, and K-means clustering.
+7. **Advanced Modelling Techniques** – We will explore the machine learning models to enhance predictive accuracy: Linear Regression, Polynomial/Ridge Regression, Random Forest, SVM, and K-means Clustering.
 Ensemble modelling such as bagging and boosting will be conducted if necessary to decrease variance and bias respectively.
-8. Model Evaluation – We will evaluate the models using mean squared error, mean absolute error and R-squared values.
+8. **Model Evaluation** – We will evaluate the models using mean squared error, mean absolute error and R-squared values.
 Utilise cross-validation alongside evaluation metrics such as accuracy, precision, recall, and F1-score to assess model performance.
-9. Interpretation and Insights – Analyse feature importance and model outcomes to identify the key factors affecting credit card approvals, ultimately informing both financial institutions and individuals
+9. **Interpretation and Insights** – Analyse feature importance and model outcomes to identify the key factors affecting credit card approvals, ultimately informing both financial institutions and individuals